datastax/python-driver/docs/installation.rst

 through `Homebrew <http://brew.sh/>`_.
 For example, on Mac OS X::

     $ brew install libev

+The libev extension is not built for Windows (the build process is complex, and the Windows implementation uses select anyway).

 If successful, you should be able to build and install the extension (just using ``setup.py build`` or ``setup.py install``) and then use